mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 EOF
 ```

 Next, create a permissions policy file for the web experience.
 Replace "app-abcd1234xmpl" with your actual application ID that's returned in Step 4 and replace "123456789012" with your AWS account ID.
+Replace "us-east-1" with the AWS Region of your Q Business Application.

 ```bash
 cat > qbusiness-web-permissions-policy.json << EOF